 Can a PTA or COTA have a career in utilization review?

 It depends on the company.
-While most companies prefer to hire “full therapists” (yes, that term is annoying, I’m sorry), there are a few utilization review companies out there, which I have noted below, that do hire assistants into UR roles.
+While most companies prefer to hire therapists (not assistants), there are a few utilization review companies out there that do hire assistants into UR roles.

 How does one land a utilization review job as an OT, PT, or SLP?